DiLiubarets/quartz_blog/content/posts/Excel/Shortcuts for Efficiency.md

 - `AutoFit`: Automatically adjusts the width of the columns based on the content.

 ##### **Loop Through All Worksheets**
-If you need to perform the same operation on every worksheet in your workbook (e.g., formatting, data cleanup, etc.), you can use this loop:
+If there is a need to perform the same operation on every worksheet in the workbook (e.g., formatting, data cleanup, etc.), the following loop can be used:

 vba
 ```